Tejhi/Bank-Loan-Report/README.md

 #### Objective Accomplishments
 The primary objective of the Details Dashboard was successfully achieved by providing a comprehensive and user-friendly interface for accessing vital loan data.
 It served as a one-stop solution for users seeking detailed insights into our loan portfolio, borrower profiles, and loan performance.

+### Insights
+1. Total loan applications were 38.6K, up 6.9% month-over-month (MOM).
+This indicates growing demand for loans.
+2. 13.8% of loan applications were classified as "bad loans".
+The majority (86.2%) were "good loans".
+This suggests relatively low bad loan risk overall.
+3. Total loan amount funded was $435.8M for good loans and $65.5M for bad loans.
+Average interest rates were 12% for good loans and 15.1% for bad loans.
+4. By month, funded loan amounts peaked in January at $116M and declined later in the year.
+This could indicate seasonal variation in loan demand.
+5. By state, over 60% of funded loan amount came from one state.
+This points to geographic concentration risk.
+6. By loan term, 36 month loans were most common, followed by 60 month loans.
+This shows consumer preference for shorter-term loans.
+7. Debt consolidation was the most common loan purpose (32%), followed by credit card refinancing (18%).
+This suggests consumers are using loans to manage existing debts.
+8. More funded amount comes from mortgage holders ($219M) compared to renters ($186M).
+This indicates homeowners are taking out larger loans than renters on average.